simonmichael/hledger_site/src/balance.md

 ```

 The `balance` command is quite flexible.
-The above is its original output style (as in Ledger), with amounts on the left.
+The above is its original output style (as in Ledger), with amounts on the left; it is simple.
-Specifying a *report interval*, like monthly, enables more modern tabular output, with a title.
+Specifying a *report interval*, like monthly, enables more flexible tabular output, with a title.
-Eg here are the changes broken down by month (there's only one month in this case):
+Eg here are the changes broken down by month:

 ```
 $ hledger balance -M